deobald/notes/Fiction.md

 Which does a fantastic job of explaining the root cause of the Earth Repopulation movement championed by recent billionaires.
 This is our basest impulse, and it happens to coincide with pleasure.
 There was never a time in our lives when the twin impulses to ejaculate and procreate were more in sync than when we were 18.
 Perhaps an exception to this rule exists for those with unbounded mountains of cash.

+## product management

 > a fat little stoner with no clarity or vision whatsoever.

+## india, usa, chocolate

+as much as the americans are left unsatisfied by anything less than 300 flavours, each one injected with syrups and sugars and lard, each with the option of battering and deep-frying, or their insistence on sexualizing children in music, television, and advertising in every corner of their society, the indian approach is the opposite.

+an indian grandmother